 Price includes: Boat only price (not including flights).
 Number of nights as stated in itinerary, 1 bed space in a Deluxe Stateroom, full board basis plus soft drinks and local beer.

-Liveaboards diving to and from Bali
+Liveaboards diving to & from Bali

 Eastwards from Bali, a string of picturesque islands stretch east towards Komodo, offering a wealth of different dive sites to choose from as you dive your way to or from Komodo National Park.
 Lombok, Gili Islands, Sumbawa, Moyo, Satonda and Sangeang are the main land masses, with numerous other islets.

-This group of islands further east are surprisingly dry, looking more like parched grassland on steep volcanic formed slopes than the expected lush green tropics, unless visiting during the more rainy season (winter months), This area is truly a YEAR ROUND diving destination, with itineraries and dive sites tailored to the prevailing weather conditions.
-If the liveaboards operate there year round, you know it is good!
+This group of islands further east are surprisingly dry, looking more like parched grassland on steep volcanic formed slopes than the expected lush green tropics, unless visiting during the more rainy season (winter months).

 Liveaboard diving in Komodo, Flores & Alor

-Komodo: Officially declared a World Heritage Site in 1986, the Komodo National Park (Komodo, Rinca and Padar Islands) is the largest protected marine zone on the planet.
+Officially declared a World Heritage Site in 1986, the Komodo National Park comprises Komodo, Rinca and Padar Islands.
 The variety of islands within the park, combined with the current, wave and wind exposure have resulted in an incredible diversity of coastal and marine habitats.

 Underwater, strong currents and deep upwelling’s transport nutrient-rich waters throughout the area, which supports a cornucopia of life.
 Mangrove forests, sea grass beds and pristine coral reefs define the main habitats within the borders of the park.
 Dive sites vary from walls and coral gardens to pinnacles, drop offs and quiet bays that are ideal for macro lovers seeking rarely seen species.

-So far over 1000 fish species, 260 reef building coral species and 70 sponge species have been recorded in the Komodo National Park, with a particularly high number of organ pipe coral, which accounts for the famous pink sand beaches.
-Turtles and marine mammals frequent Komodo's waters along with whales and mantas that are occasionally seen migrating through the park.
+Over 1,000 fish species, 260 reef building coral species and 70 sponge species have been recorded in the Komodo National Park, with a particularly high number of organ pipe coral, which accounts for the famous pink sand beaches.
+Turtle and dugong frequent Komodo's waters, while manta ray are regularly seen.
+The area is even known for the occasional whale sighting as they migrate through the park.

-The park is also home to many rare and endemic land species including a population of the world's largest lizard, the Komodo Dragons.
-Most of Regaldive’s cruises covering the park incorporate an island visit to see these interesting reptiles in their natural environment.
+The islands of Komodo are also home to many rare and endemic land species including a population of the world's largest lizard, the Komodo dragons.
+Most cruises covering the park incorporate an island visit to see these interesting reptiles in their natural environment.

-Flores and Alor: The currents that flow through the straits which connect the Banda and Savu seas create thrilling drift dives that attract large animals such as whales, tuna, sharks (including hammerheads), giant groupers, eagle and manta rays, napoleon wrasse, schools of big eye jacks, mola-mola, and other pelagic fish.
-In the Pantar strait between Alor and Pantar pilot-whales and dolphins are common as they pass between the islands during their seasonal migration to the Pacific Ocean.
+Occasionally, liveaboard boats venture farther east from Komodo to Flores and Alor.
+The currents that flow through the straits which connect the Banda and Savu seas create thrilling drift dives that attract large animals such as whale, tuna, shark (including hammerhead), giant grouper, eagle and manta ray, napoleon wrasse, schools of big eye jack, mola-mola, and other pelagic fish.
+In the Pantar strait between Alor and Pantar pilot-whale and dolphin are common as they pass between the islands during their seasonal migration to the Pacific Ocean.

-Liveaboard diving Ambon and Raja Ampat
+Liveaboard diving Ambon & Raja Ampat

-Twenty percent of West Papua’s land (formerly Irian Jaya) and marine parks are designated conservation areas.
-With over 3000 fish and 400 coral and sponge species recorded, as well as dolphins, dugongs, green, hawksbill and leatherback turtles, this area will not fail to amaze.
-Above water, exotic creatures such as the Venus Fly trap inhabit the region.
+Vast areas of West Papua's land and sea are designated conservation areas.
+With over 3,000 reef fish and 400 coral and sponge species recorded, as well as dolphin, dugong, green, hawksbill and leatherback turtle, the diverse marine life will not fail to amaze.
+Above water, exotic creatures such as the venus fly trap inhabit the region.

 Some great Raja Ampat footage from our friends at Mermaid Fleet: